Northern Ireland Assembly: Election results and changes

+Parties listed exclude those which have never held seats in the body; events exclude simple co-options within parties.
+Full lists of co-options can be viewed on the "Members of the nth NI Assembly" pages (links in first column).

 Election results by constituency

 Some parties, which rarely or never won seats in the same constituency, are grouped together for ease of reading.
 For further clarity, see footnotes on headers.